 Grand Hyatt Rio de Janeiro overlooks the natural reserve and has a spa retreat for relax and rejuvenation and inspired gastronomic options.
 Step out of the resort and explore Barra da Tijuca, one of the most exclusive areas in Rio, famous for paradisiac beaches and urban attractions.

 This luxury 5-Star, 436 room oceanfront hotel is about 30 minutes drive from popular tourist attractions in Rio, but as a result, it provides less crowded beaches, safer surroundings, and beautiful views of the Ocean and Marapendi Lagoon.

-In the evening there is a happy 5:30 – 7:30 pm which offers complimentary wine and liquor as well as appetizers.
-Food includes two hot items, one is a soup, so this offering can be filling enough but is not a restaurant substitute in terms of variety or quality.
-Delivery of food and drinks are also reportedly slow.
+In the evening, there is a happy hour that offers complimentary wine and liquor, and appetizers.
+Food includes two hot items, one is soup, so this offering can be filling enough but is not a restaurant substitute in terms of variety or quality.
+Delivery of food and drinks is also reportedly slow.

 While this lounge is pretty lovely in design with the big windows and balcony, and the food is good enough, you will probably need to eat out in the evenings.